gdrealm/wogong.github.io/_wiki/ansys.md

     LSSOLVE, LSMIN, LSMAX, LSINC // Reads and solves multiple load steps.
 8. Other
     *GET, Par, Entity, ENTNUM, Item1, IT1NUM, Item2, IT2NUM // Retrieves a value and stores it as a scalar parameter or part of an array parameter.

     AUTOTS, Key // Specifies whether to use automatic time stepping or load stepping.

     PROD, IR, IA, IB, IC, Name, --, --, FACTA, FACTB, FACTC // Multiplies variables.
     OUTRES, Item, Freq, Cname, -- , NSVAR // Controls the solution data written to the database.

+    CM, Cname, Entity // Groups geometry items into a component.

+    CMSEL, Type, Name, Entity // Selects a subset of components and assemblies.

+    MODMSH, Lab // Controls the relationship of the solid model and the FE model.

 ## Note
 1. crack 排查问题的方向：licence server + licence client